pan100/BeerProgCannon/README.md

 Facebook integration

 A done feature pushed by a member of pils and programming will get a free ber from me (pan100)....

+Change log:

+0.1 Fixed bug with positioning.
+Cleaner code and separation between code, css and html.
+2 Beers were given away for this to happend!
+0.0.1 - experimental 1st commit with the cannon shooting beers.